Wade-Coplen/conwaysgameoflife/READ_ME.txt

 The main entry point of your application should house the visualization of this cellular automaton.
 Include necessary components, such as:

-- Grid to display cells.
+x Grid to display cells.
 - Cell objects or components that, at a minimum, should have:

 Properties